IcaroTorres-zz/rabbitmq-billing-processing/README.md

 For the sake of lazyness leaving me from code repetition among the services :)

-### Eventual Billing Processing (developing)
+### Eventual Billing Processing (UNDER DEVELOPMENT)

 This solution proposes:

-- 2 Web APIs (Customers, Issuance) interacting with end-users;
+- [x] 2 Web APIs (Customers, Issuance) interacting with end-users;
-- performing Its independent use cases (create and query);
+- [x] performing Its independent use cases (create and query);
-- persisting their data in each respective database;
+- [x] persisting their data in each respective database;
-- but emitting events notifying Its entities creations;
+- [x] but emitting events notifying Its entities creations;
-- to a third Pub / Sub processing service consuming and reacting to them;
+- [x] to a third Pub / Sub processing service consuming and reacting to them;
-- partially and temporarilly replicating data to control the event flow;
+- [x] partially and temporarilly replicating data to control the event flow;
-- in case of billings arriving before respective customer;
+- [x] in case of billings arriving before respective customer;
-- they are stored grouped by customer cpf key as awaiting Its arrival;
+- [x] they are stored grouped by customer cpf key as awaiting Its arrival;
-- being processed when both customer and billings data are fetch togheter;
+- [x] being processed when both customer and billings data are fetch togheter;
-- them sending processed event to Its queue;
+- [ ] them sending processed event to Its queue;
-- releasing temporary data when the message become acked.
+- [ ] releasing temporary data when the message become acked.

 #### Architecture